 Do you have enough life insurance for your stage in life?

 But once you make your initial life insurance purchase, your job as an insurance consumer isn’t done.
-There are many factors in your life that influence how much coverage you should have – and these factors change as your lifestyle changes, too.
+There are many factors in your life that could influence how much coverage you should have – and these factors change as your lifestyle changes, too.

 Below is a list of life stages.
 Compare where you are – and where you’re going – with the needs detailed with each stage.
 If you haven’t considered if your insurance meets your needs lately, this may serve as a helpful reminder of the expenses your loved ones may use your life insurance benefit for.

-Married with dependent children – If you died, your spouse would likely need financial help not only to settle your affairs, but also may need an amount equal to several years’ worth of your income to replace the money you previously brought into the household.
-That may seem like a large sum of money, but your family could use it to help pay off your mortgage; create college funds for your children; help pay for child care, now that your spouse is the sole caretaker; and even help pay for day-to-day items like groceries, household bills, and car repairs.
+If you were to pass away, your spouse would likely need financial assistance not only to settle your affairs but also to replace the income you previously contributed to the household.
+Although this may seem like a large sum of money, it can be used to help pay off the mortgage, create college funds for your children, cover childcare expenses now that your spouse is the sole caretaker, and manage day-to-day costs such as groceries, household bills, and car repairs.

-Married and retired with no dependent children – Some people feel their insurance needs decline as they age, but in many cases an insurance benefit can serve as a way to help preserve your estate.
-You may want to consider helping to provide retirement security to your spouse with a new or increased life insurance coverage amount.
-With the right planning, your spouse may use your life insurance benefit to live comfortably in retirement as you always planned.
+Some people feel their insurance needs decline as they age, but in many cases an insurance benefit can serve as a way to help preserve your estate.
+You may want to consider helping to provide retirement protection to your spouse with a new or increased life insurance coverage amount.
+With the right planning, your spouse could use your life insurance benefit to live comfortably in retirement as you always planned.

 Life insurance can be a way to help protect the important people in your life – no matter what stage you’re in.
 Help make sure you and your loved ones are protected.
 Not sure how much life insurance may be right for your life?
-The AICPA Life Insurance Needs calculator is a quick and easy way to help you to find out.
+The AICPA Life Insurance Needs calculator is a quick and easy way to help you find out.

 ________________________________________________________________________________________